Book History and the Book Arts

 The more than 800,000 volumes gathered at the Ransom Center make possible a study of the history of the book from its beginnings in the manuscript period through the twentieth century.
 Among the several hundred items in the pre-1700 manuscripts collection are Ptolemaic papyri of the third to first century B.C., an eleventh-century Bede codex from the monastery at Tegernsee, the richly illuminated Chronicles (ca. 1450) of Jean Froissart (1337-1404) and the fifteenth-century Belleville Book of Hours.

-Incunabular holdings (three hundred eighty volumes and four hundred leaves) begin with the Gutenberg Bible of 1455.
+Incunabular holdings (nearly 400 volumes and a similar number of leaves) begin with the Gutenberg Bible of 1455.
 The Center's copy, on paper, is one of only five complete exemplars in the United States.
-The Center's Pforzheimer Library holds William Caxton's edition of Lefevre's Historyes of Troye (1474), the first book printed in English, along with six other works by Caxton.
+The Center's Pforzheimer Library holds William Caxton's edition of Lefevre's Historyes of Troye (1474), the first book printed in English, along with six other works printed by Caxton.
 The seven copies of the Nuremberg Chronicle (1495) in both its Latin and German incarnations and including a hand-colored exemplar, are the largest holdings of any American library.

 The Center houses a large collection of Aldine Press books of the Venetian printer Aldus Manutius and his successors (1495-1588), totaling roughly nine hundred volumes.
 The bulk of these originated in the collections of Edward Alexander Parsons and Giorgio Uzielli.
 The full text of the printed catalog is available online.
 Giambattista Bodoni (1740-1813), who directed the Ducal Press of the Duchy of Parma from 1768 until his death, is represented by ninety-eight books, including his Manuale Tipografico, which consists of two large folio volumes.
 Other important printers well represented in the rare book collection are the Estiennes, the Elseviers, the Plantins, John Baskerville, and Robert and Andrew Foulis.
 An important collection of European Emblem Books is useful for students of seventeeth-century iconography.